haskellfoundation/tech-proposals/proposals/accepted/047-standard-library-reform.rst

 - WASI, the Web Assembly System Interface, is like a "functional unix" removing ambient authority and forcing side effects to be mediated via file descriptors.
   The upcoming `WASI Component Model <https://github.com/WebAssembly/component-model>`__ also plans on creating replacements for some "stringly typed" Unix functionality with "richly typed" interfaces.
-  Both these things are an *excellent* for Haskell.
+  Both these things are an *excellent* fit for Haskell.

 The existing implementations in GHC, to my knowledge, duck-tape over ``base`` and friends as much as possible just to get something working.
 This made perfect sense for GHCJS, and perfect sense for just getting things going.